Concrete Leveling Tulsa, Oklahoma

 Within this manual, we will cover best practices and strategies along with case studies that can be applied to various projects.
 Each project will have different challenges and results based on the above factors.
 The more information you have about these conditions, the more effective the implementation or your strategy can be.

 The primary objective for injecting foam into the ground is to stabilize the unstable soils.
-The pressure built in installing this foam into the subgrade can be great enough to lift concrete.
+Pressure built up by installing this foam into the subgrade can be great enough to lift concrete.
 The challenge to lifting is to contain the foam and continue to build enough pressure to lift.
 Concrete will move until it is easier for the foam to travel elsewhere.

 The foam will build pressure, but it can take an unknown amount to accomplish this.
 Injecting at multiple depths or multiple injection points simultaneously can increase the likelihood of lifting with foam installed.
 Often foam installed directly under the slab can be more effective to manipulate a slab back into place.